PaerrePampula/SmartCan_sensor/README.md

 nucleo l432kc board.

-soldering tools for the magnetic contact.
+soldering tools for the magnetic contact (and possibly the sonar device)

 and ofcourse the wiring, more info on those in the source code.